 "British women will lose representation in the EP as well as through transnational networks of organised civil society.
 Women's advocacy groups will no longer be able to draw on powerful allies within European institutions to hold member states accountable.
-It is unlikely that those losses can be mitigated by domestic advocacy" 358
+It is unlikely that those losses can be mitigated by domestic advocacy"362

-Following growing concerns that UK women's organization would be excluded from European networks and activities, some groups have stepped forward to mitigate the effects of Brexit in dividing UK gender equality efforts from the rest of Europe.
-Significantly, the European Women's Lobby, (the single largest European umbrella network of women's associations representing over 2,000 organisations) has indicated that it will continue to include the UK as a full member of the organization following Brexit by including it as a Free Trade Association Country.
-This membership may not apply in the case of a no-deal Brexit, which would not include a Free Trade Agreement, leaving women's rights organizations in the UK increasingly isolated from European policy making and networks.
-Membership of a multitude of other European networks, umbrella organizations, and advocacy groups by UK women's organizations will seemingly depend on the type of Brexit deal agreed and the individual allowances of these European organizations to extend inclusion to UK bodies post-Brexit.
+Following growing concerns that UK women's organisation would be excluded from European networks and activities, some groups have stepped forward to mitigate the effects of Brexit in dividing UK gender equality efforts from the rest of Europe.
+Significantly, the European Women's Lobby, (the single largest European umbrella network of women's associations representing over 2,000 organisations) will continue to include the UK as a full member of the organisation following Brexit by including it as a Free Trade Association Country.
+Without active steps like those taken by the European Women's Lobby to include women's rights organisations in the UK in European organisations and networks, these organisations risk becoming increasingly isolated from European policy making and valuable connections and resources.
+Membership of a multitude of other European networks, umbrella organisations, and advocacy groups by UK women's organisations will seemingly depend on the type of Brexit deal agreed and the individual allowances of these European organisations to extend inclusion to UK bodies post-Brexit.

 However, regardless of the deal arranged, the UK would no longer be represented, or be able to participate within the European Parliament's Women's Rights and Gender Equality (FEMM) Committee.
-This Committee plays a pivotal role in influencing EU and member state policies and actions towards gender equality, and acts as a vital resource for women's and equalities organizations in the UK.
-At a 2018 event on Women and Brexit, Vice Chair of the FEMM Committee and London MEP Mary Honeyball stated that the UK's absence from the committee could lead to a loss of "plethora activity which does not exist, at least at government level, in Britain" The WBG has also reiterated concerns by various women's organizations that the "UK does not have comparably influential institutions to those working in the EU to further gender equality, and at home, grassroots gender equality movements have been weakened by austerity" 360.
+This Committee plays a pivotal role in influencing EU and member state policies and actions towards gender equality, and acts as a vital resource for women's and equalities organisations in the UK.
+At a 2018 event on Women and Brexit, Vice Chair of the FEMM Committee and London MEP Mary Honeyball stated that the UK's absence from the committee could lead to a loss of "plethora activity which does not exist, at least at government level, in Britain"363.
+The WBG has also reiterated concerns by various women's organisations that the "UK does not have comparably influential institutions to those working in the EU to further gender equality, and at home, grassroots gender equality movements have been weakened by austerity"364.

-In 2010 the Government disbanded the Women's National Commission, chaired by the Minister for Women, which acted as the primary platform for over 650 women's organizations and led advisory actions on women's rights and gender equality issues.
-Whilst the Government made assurances that its work would be taken in-house, this has not taken place in practice.
-The absence of any replacement for this platform has resulted in diminished access to policy influence and Government advisory action.
-Following the loss of EU membership, women's organizations in the UK will have to rely further on domestic networks and platforms, which are currently lacking due to the absence of the WNC and a FEMM Committee equivalent.
+In 2010 the Government disbanded the Women's National Commission, chaired by the Minister for Women, which acted as the primary platform for over 650 women's organisations and led advisory actions on women's rights and gender equality issues.
+Whilst the Government made assurances that its work would be taken in-house, this has not taken place in practice365.
+The absence of any replacement for this platform has